Vauxoo/addons-clearcorp/project_issue_stage_history/README.rst

 ===========================

-This module was written to extend the functionality of project_issue to support history changes in a project issue and allow you to see the changes over time
+This module was written to extend the functionality of project_issue to support history changes of the stages in a project issue and allow you to see time differences between changes

 Contributors
 ------------